FAQs

 How do I schedule an appointment?

-You can request an appointment at any time through our secure client portal, where you’ll also find available time slots, intake forms, and more.
+You can request an appointment at any time through our contact form, by calling 757-255-7445, or by emailing us directly.
 If you have questions before scheduling, feel free to reach out using the contact form or call us directly.

 What is the cost of a session?